CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

-Design justice in CCDSA moves beyond affordance analysis to \emph{critical comparison} of computing epistemologies and dominant design narratives that center the software designers/engineers versus community-led design practices that reauthor the relationship between designer and user. ``Design justice is interested in telling stories that amplify, lift up, and make visible existing community-based design solutions, practices, and practitioners'' \cite{Costanza-Chock2020DesignNeed}, values that in K--12 CS learning environments manifest as creative work situated in and centering students' own communities, needs, and interests \cite{Ryoo2020TakeSchools, Vakil2020IveEducation, Kafai2019FromDialogue, Davis2021CulturallyFramework}.
-In CCDSA, design justice counters the dominant narrative that emphasizes software design as elite, private, and exclusionary and instead centers community concerns and values.
+CCDSA engages design justice to move beyond affordance analysis toward \emph{critical comparison of computing epistemologies and design narratives}.
+Dominant approaches that center the software designers/engineers are compared to justice-centered approaches that position community members as the rightful designers.
+Design justice highlights the need to reauthor relationships between ``designer'' and ``user'' in order to give power back to people, rather than corporations or governments that often design technologies with little structural input from the people that they would most greatly affect. ``Design justice is interested in telling stories that amplify, lift up, and make visible existing community-based design solutions, practices, and practitioners'' \cite{Costanza-Chock2020DesignNeed}.
+Design justice often manifests in justice-centered approaches to K--12 CS education through projects enable students to design for their own communities, needs, and interests \cite{Ryoo2020TakeSchools, Vakil2020IveEducation, Kafai2019FromDialogue, Davis2021CulturallyFramework}.
+In CCDSA, design justice counters the dominant approach that emphasizes software design as elite, private, and exclusionary; and instead centers community goals and values.